Patchethium/Anthe/README.md

 If you're looking for where the voice synthesis actually happens, check out [Anthe-training](https://github.com/Patchethium/Anthe-training).

-This project is still in its **very** early stage so don't expect you'd find anything useful here for now.
+This project is still at its **very** early stage, don't expect you'd find anything useful here for now.

 ## Development